 Cosmic Horror Story: The world is pretty much controlled by godlike beings whose motivations and reasoning is beyond human comprehension.
 We are simply used as experiments by them and there's no way we're going to fight them off, because they already took over everything without us knowing.
 Their plots can be thwarted but only on the off-chance that you make yourself such an annoyance that they decide to just start the experiment again with someone less irritating.
 The heroes fail to do so, just as expected.

 Downer Ending: The protagonists fail to fight off the aliens and their eldest son is taken.
 And because nobody believes their insane story they are now being investigated for his disappearance.
 The only bright spot is the very last scene which implies that the aliens may have decided to return the elder son.
-The alternate ending is even worse; it implies that after taking the elder son, the aliens might still come back to take the younger son, too.
+The alternate ending is even worse; ending with the remaining child's nose massively bleeding like the father's earlier which implies that after taking the elder son, the aliens might still come back to take the younger son, too.

 Evil-Detecting Dog: The family buys one specifically for this purpose.
 It's also lampshaded and discussed.
 Apparently dogs react aggressively in the presence of the aliens, but cats don't for whatever reason.